raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 * Extend documentation
 * Write a chapter in Addy Osmani Backbone fundamentals about this project
 * Add tests ( jasmine + sinon.js + + phantom.js ? + continous integration  with jstestdriver and jenkins)
-* Make a mobile + desktop app out of it, using common coed
+* Make a mobile + desktop app out of it, using common code

 ##### <a name="references">References and similar projects</a>